 Efficiency: Two men with pallet jacks can unload a 53 foot trailer using a loading dock lift in less than half (1/2) the time it would take them to do the same job with skate conveyor in an unstack and restack operation.

 Versatility: Dock lifts are the only kind of off-loading equipment that can service any size truck from low step vans to high reefer semis.
 (See the “Click for range” box above.)
 Dock levelers in concrete docks are limited to small operating ranges and can become obstructions for non-conforming vehicles.
 Dock lifts can also provide dock to ground access when loading docks are involved and can easily accommodate reverse operations where heavy goods need to be moved from ground level up to truck beds.
-Dock lifts do it all.
+Loading dock lift gates do it all.

 Cost: The cost of a dock lift should be compared the sum of the following costs: